 In this section, we’ll cover several ways to maximize the use of the Outlook client.
 Jump to the following sections to learn more:

-Does information get lost in your CRM users’ inboxes?
+Does information get lost in your users’ inboxes?
 Are things slipping through the cracks because of this?
-There are things you can do to avoid these types of problems, like tracking emails to CRM and set the regarding record.
-An Outlook email can be associated with an existing record in CRM.
+There are things you can do to avoid these types of problems, like tracking emails to Dynamics 365 and set the regarding record.
+An Outlook email can be associated with an existing record in Dynamics 365.
 Once tracked, the user can delete the email from their inbox, killing two birds with one stone.

-Tracking creates an equivalent record in CRM.
-This allows users to define the parent (regarding) record within CRM with the Set Regarding option.
-In order to relate the activity to another CRM record (such as relating an email to the contact that received the email), you need to use the Set Regarding button.
+Tracking creates an equivalent record in Dynamics 365.
+This allows users to define the parent (or regarding) record within Dynamics 365 with the Set Regarding option.
+In order to relate the activity to another record (such as relating an email to the contact that received the email), you need to use the Set Regarding button.

 You can track:

-Here’s a step-by-step guide on how to track and set the regarding record in CRM for an Outlook item:
+Here’s a step-by-step guide on how to track and set the regarding record in CRM for an Outlook item via the Outlook Client, also know as Microsoft Dynamics 365 for Outlook.

 - In Outlook, select an email, contact, appointment or task.
 You can select it from the main page, or you can open the specific Outlook item.